Pylons/pyramid/docs/designdefense.rst

 object that has the dictionary API, but that's not very important in this context.
 That's problem number two.

-Third of all, what does ``getUtility`` do?
+Third of all, what does the ``getUtility`` function do?
 It's performing a lookup for the ``ISettings`` "utility" that should return.. well, a utility.
-Note how we've already built up a dependency on the understanding of an :term:`interface` and the concept of "utility" to answer this
-question: a bad sign so far.
+Note how we've already built up a dependency on the understanding of an :term:`interface` and the concept of "utility" to answer this question: a bad sign so far.
 Note also that the answer is circular, a *really* bad sign.

 Fourth, where does ``getUtility`` look to get the data?
 Well, the "component registry" of course.
 What's a component registry?
 Problem